 Users of CS machines should conduct themselves in a manner that promotes a productive working environment.
 Conduct that creates a disturbance to other users is prohibited; this includes making noise, taking food into the computer labs, and printing or displaying materials that are unsuitable for public display.
 Conduct that intentionally or negligently interferes with the proper operation of the system or its use by others is prohibited.

-Users of electronic mail and bulletin boards should avoid sending messages that are libelous, patently offensive, or that intimidate, threaten, demean, or harass individuals or groups, or that would otherwise bring discredit to the University or the Department.
-Changing a mail or news header with the intent of hiding or misrepresenting the author of a mail message is not allowed.
+Users of electronic mail should avoid sending messages that are libelous, patently offensive, or that intimidate, threaten, demean, or harass individuals or groups, or that would otherwise bring discredit to the University or the Department.
+Changing a mail header with the intent of hiding or misrepresenting the author of a mail message is not allowed.
 Using departmental resources to harass individuals or groups in any fashion is absolutely prohibited.

 Use of Resources

 Users of CS computers should not consume unreasonable amounts of limited resources.
-Resources that are in limited supply include laser printing, disk space and, in some cases, machine access itself.
-Laser printing should be used only when necessary; it should not be used for multiple copies.
+Resources that are in limited supply include printing, disk space and, in some cases, machine access itself.
+Printing should be used only when necessary; it should not be used for multiple copies.
 Picture files or other large files should not be stored on disk unless they are academically relevant.
 Playing of games and other non-academic activities should be restricted to periods of off-peak usage.
-The use of departmental resources to operate a MUD is expressly forbidden.
 The Department may impose restrictions or limits on use of resources.

 Section 4.08(b) of the UNIX Operating System software license agreement between the University of Texas at Austin (Licensee) and American Telephone and Telegraph Company (AT&T) requires those permitted to use the LICENSED SOFTWARE to be notified of section 4.08(a):